plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 When you reach certain levels in this class, the number of attacks you can make as part of your Attack action increases; at 11th level (3 attacks) and at 17th level (4 attacks).

 ## Enhanced Strikes
+*6th-level Ability (Fighter)*

-At 6th level, Melee Weapon Attacks you make count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+Weapon Attacks you make count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

 ## Legendary Might
 *Beginning at 9th level, you can overcome even the harshest adversity.*